The Senate Judiciary Committee held a largely overlooked hearing yesterday on health care, which became notable for one very specific reason.

 "Sen. Sessions joked that the statute should have been written to say to health care 'should be available for all Americans.'
 Well, point of fact, Title I of the act is titled, 'Qualify, affordable health care for all Americans.'
 "So that is the stated purpose of the law and it wouldn't make any sense for Congress to have written the tax-credit eligibility to defeat that purpose."

 Well, look at that.
 We just saw the entire King v.
-Burwell controversy get resolved in 41 seconds
+Burwell controversy get resolved in 41 seconds.
+Someone let the justices know their input is no longer required.
+The whole thing was caught on video.

-the exchange as a "succinct, pithy demolition" of the "bad faith" arguments behind the King v Burwell
+The New Republic's Brian Beutler described the exchange as a "succinct, pithy demolition" of the "bad faith" arguments behind the King v Burwell case.

 I couldn't agree more.
 As literally everyone involved in the process already knows, the purpose of the law was unambiguous: consumers would be eligible for insurance subsidies based on income levels.
 Republican opponents of the law are now pretending they don't understand that, going through the motions as if the law secretly intended to deny subsidies -- on purpose -- to every consumer who gained coverage through the federal exchange.